IndusInd Bank gets RBI nod for reappointing Sumant Kathpalia as MD & CEO

-The private lender said that the Reserve bank of India (RBI) has approved the re-appointment of Sumant Kathpalia as managing director and chief executive officer (MD & CEO) of the bank for two years effective from 24 March 2023.
+The Reserve Bank of India (RBI) on 10 March 2023, granted approval for re-appointment of Sumant Kathpalia as managing director and chief executive officer (MD & CEO) of the bank for two years, with effect from 24 March 2023.

-On 15 September 2022, IndusInd Bank's board had reappointed Kathpalia as MD & CEO, for a further period of three years with effect from 24 March 2023.
+On 15 September 2022, IndusInd Bank's board had reappointed Kathpalia as MD & CEO, for a further period of three years with effective from 24 March 2023.

 Sumant Kathpalia is a career banker with years of experience in large multi-national banks such as Citibank, Bank of America and ABN AMRO, prior to joining IndusInd Bank.
 Kathpalia has led several roles in his 30-year career.